dotnet/corefxlab/docs/Span.md

 When we analyze the gaps we have today and the requirements of today’s high sclae servers, we realize that we need to provide modern no-copy, low-allocation, and UTF8 data transformation APIs that are efficient, reliable, and easy to use.
 Prototypes of such APIs are available in [Corfxlab repo]( https://github.com/dotnet/corefxlab), and Span\<T\> is one of the main fundamental building blocks for these APIs.

+###Data Pipelines
+Modern servers are often designed as, often reactive, pipelines of components doing transformations on byte buffers.
+For example, such pipeline in a web server might consist of the following transformations: socket fills in a buffer -> HTTP parsing -> decompression -> Base 64 decoding -> routing -> HTML writing -> HTML escaping -> HTTP writing -> compression -> socket writing.

+Span\<byte\> is very useful for implementing transformation routines of such data pipelines.
+First, Span\<T\> allows the server to freely switch between managed and native buffers depending on situation/settings.
+For example, Windows RIO sockets work best with native buffers, and libuv Kestrel works best with pinned managed arrays.
+Secondly, it allows complicated transtormation algorights to be implementd in safe code without the need to resort to using raw pointers.
+Lastly, fact that Span\<T\> is slicable, allows the piepline to abstract the phisical chunks of buffers to logical chunks relevant to particular section of the pipeline.

+The stack-only nature of spans (see more on this below), allows pooled memory to be safely returned to the pool after the transformations pipeline complete, and allows the pipeline to pass only the relevant slice of the buffer to each transformation routine/component.
+In other words, Span\<T\> aids in lifetime management of pooled buffers, so critical to perfromance of today's servers.